pytorch/torchchat/README.md

   or any other directory you already use to store model information.

 * `MODEL_PATH` describes the location of the model.
-Throughput the description herein, we will assume that MODEL_PATH starts with a subdirectory of the torchat repo named checkpoints, and that it will contain the actual model.
+Throughput the description herein, we will assume that MODEL_PATH starts with a subdirectory of the torchchat repo named checkpoints, and that it will contain the actual model.
 In this case, the MODEL_PATH will thus be of the form ${MODEL_OUT}/model.{pt,pth}.
 (Both the extensions `pt` and `pth` are used to describe checkpoints.
 In addition, model may be replaced with the name of the model.)